Sudheerbmb/Internship-FUTURENSE/README.md

 - SUNDAY

 ### 17th May
+- Studied DCL,DML commands in MYSQL and revised operators in MYSQL along with practice
 - Polished my features
 - Created APIs for admin and user dissemination
 - Thoroughly tested all features of mine